-This two-part report by ITDP India, developed in collaboration with the Nagpur Municipal Corporation (NMC), offers an in-depth look at how redesigned streets are performing and what more needs to be done for city-wide transformation.
+This two-part report, anchored by the Nagpur Municipal Corporation in collaboration with ITDP India, offers an in-depth look at how redesigned streets are performing and what further needs to be done for city-wide transformation.

 Part 1: Impact Assessment